anttisalonen/progbook/rst/components.rst

 Now, as mentioned before, we will write two different engineering specifications and have two different implementations to fulfil the requirements, for the purpose of understanding the different trade offs between software design decisions.

 The first specification will follow the *Unix philosophy*.
 The Unix philosophy originates from the developers of Unix, including Ken Thompson, Dennis Ritchie and Doug McIlroy, and emphasises minimalist, modular software development.
-It was later summarised by Peter H. Salus:
+It was later summarised this way:

-* Write programs that do one thing and do it well.
-* Write programs to work together.
-* Write programs to handle text streams, because that is a universal interface.
+  This is the Unix philosophy: Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs to handle text streams, because that is a universal interface.

+  -- Doug McIlroy

 The Unix philosophy has also been summarised as "KISS", or "Keep it simple, stupid".
 Much has been written about the Unix philosophy but applying it to our problem at hand, we could arrive at the following engineering spec: